-Birchgrove Primary School will therefore:
+The school will therefore:

-- Establish and maintain an ethos where children feel secure and are encouraged to talk, and are listened to. - Ensure children know that there are adults in Birchgrove Primary School whom they can approach if they have concerns about their wellbeing, are worried or in difficulty
+- Establish and maintain an ethos where children feel secure and are encouraged to talk, and are listened to. - Ensure children know that there are adults in the school whom they can approach if they have concerns about their wellbeing, are worried or in difficulty.

-- Include in the curriculum activities and opportunities for Personal, Social and Education (PSE) which equip children with the skills they need to stay safe from abuse and information about who to turn to for help; - Include in the curriculum material which will help children develop realistic attitudes to the responsibilities of adult life particularly with regard to child care, healthy relationships and parenting skills - Establish effective working relationships with parents and colleagues from partner agencies.
+- Include in the curriculum activities and opportunities for Personal and Social Education (PSE) which equip children with the skills they need to stay safe from abuse and information about who to turn to for help. - Include in the curriculum material which will help children develop realistic attitudes to the responsibilities of adult life particularly with regard to child care, healthy relationships and parenting skills. - Establish effective working relationships with parents and colleagues from partner agencies.